 He latest plead guilty to attempted sex assault on a child, but this year, a judge granted his request to be removed from the sex offender registry.

-Buck has not responded to the most recent allegations in Song’s complaint to the Attorney Regulation Counsel, but before that complaint was filed, he sued her in federal court, accusing her of creating a fake Twitter account to “injure” his reputation.
+Buck has not responded to the most recent allegations in the woman's complaint to the Attorney Regulation Counsel, but before that complaint was filed, he sued her in federal court, accusing her of creating a fake Twitter account to “injure” his reputation.

 However, new court transcripts obtained by Denver7 show that a federal judge said it would be “crazy to proceed with this case,” pointing out that Buck is a convicted sex offender and “even if he could win his defamation claim, it is extraordinarily unlikely that a jury would award him five cents.”

-Buck voluntarily dismissed his case, which Song said was always about intimidation and silencing others.
+Buck voluntarily dismissed his case, which the woman said was always about intimidation and silencing others.

 “In my opinion, it was just him harassing me and to make a point that even if I block him, he will follow me and he will ruin my life one way or another."

-Records Song previously filed in Federal Court claim to show that Buck had been telling her friends that she was a prostitute, threatening to contact her future employer.
+Records the accuser previously filed in Federal Court claim to show that Buck had been telling her friends that she was a prostitute, threatening to contact her future employer.

 She also provided what she said were direct messages with other women and girls saying they had also been harassed.